dcsil/dispersive-cloud/use_cases.md

 [![Analysis feature](https://res.cloudinary.com/marcomontalbano/image/upload/v1607375911/video_to_markdown/images/youtube--c_DXg2vcJOo-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/c_DXg2vcJOo "Analysis feature")

 ### Script
-WWhen the tier1 security analyst login into the dashboard of the security system.
+When the tier1 security analyst login into the dashboard of the security system.

 The analyst can check all alerts that generate by our dynamic cloud database.